 The third option is to spend a night in a local community, so there is enough time to visit the village and chat with some of its inhabitants.

 Activities are usually carried out depending on the tribe and the season of the year.
-Possibly you can meet school and perhaps the shaman, if there is one.
+Possibly you can meet the school and perhaps also the shaman if there is one.

 Private rooms allow you to maintain privacy and some amenities that you do not have to dispense with.

 Another alternative is to overnight with a tribe family and sleep on mats in a room in the house, as shown in the image.

 In this case, in addition to the above, a special bond is drawn with the family that welcomes you.
 It’s great.